Project overview

 Customer problems

-• Friction: current account creation process takes place across multiple platforms.
+• Friction: current account creation process takes place across multiple platforms (Web & TV).

 Business Goals